 At eighteen, I applied to join Starfleet to right a wrong and find my mother.
 I, Karla Janeway, daughter of the Captains of Voyager, past and present, could change everything.

-Starfleet had turned me down for training, suggesting I re-apply the following year, when my life was ‘more settled’ as they put it.
-In the interim, I could ‘gain experience’ as a passenger, an observer on this trip, which was really a rescue mission.
-Our voyage was sanctioned but it wasn’t quite official yet no one cared about the wording, only the outcome and so we left with the now fully operational transwarp drive on line, to try and undo a past we all wanted to wipe out.
+Starfleet turned me down for training, suggesting I re-apply the following year, when my life was 'more settled' as they put it.
+In the interim, I could 'gain experience' as a passenger, an observer on this trip, which was really a rescue mission.
+Our voyage was sanctioned but it wasn't quite official yet no one cared about the wording, only the outcome and so we left with the now fully operational transwarp drive online, to try and undo a past we all wanted to wipe out.

 I stood on the bridge beside my father feeling out of place in civvies and fed off his strength and determination.
-I knew where he had learned those qualities.
-I had inherited some of them.
+I knew where he'd learned those qualities.
+I'd inherited some of them.
 I worried for a time that he would feel that I had succeeded where he had failed, that it was his place to go back for her, but in the end I knew we all saw this as a joint effort.
 We were not one crew but one family and now we had set out to find the one lost sheep missing from our fold.
 I prayed for a happy ending.

 The transwarp drive, perfected by Seven of Nine during the six years since Voyager had returned to Earth, delivered us to Brenakan space within three short weeks.
 I saw the change in the crew as we neared the location where we had all last seen my mother.
 I saw their bitterness and anger as they remembered that fateful day and I saw their determination to undo the terrible injustice which had been inflicted on us all.
 Most of all I saw my father, greyer now, ready himself for the journey that lay ahead of us.
 I saw his fear for the outcome and I saw his need for revenge and his battle to control it.
 My mother would never have wanted that.

 The Brenakans had betrayed us to the Demarri, the race who had taken Kathryn Janeway from us all.
-These Demarri were known for their raids on passing ships and their abductions of the Captains of those ships for genetic experiments and breeding programs.
+These Demarri were known for their raids on passing ships and their abductions of the captains of those ships for genetic experiments and breeding programs.
 It was the Brenakans who had sold us cloaking technology to pass through the Demarri area of space but in the end, it was my mother they sold, to the Demarri.

 Captain Janeway, Kathryn and my mother.
 All three were lost that day but I only remember losing my mother.
 She went willingly, if you could call it that, but she went in order to save all of us.
 I only learned later when I was eight, that I had lost a brother or a sister that day also, when my father told me that my mother had been pregnant when they took her.
 I saw my father's pain for his lost child over the years, every time he saw any child and when I could, I tried to be there for him but I could never take the place of what he had lost.
 I remember my parents agreeing to the Demarri General's 'bargain', that my mother would agree to go willingly, that the crew would not mount any rescue attempt and that my mother would not attempt to escape.
 In return, the crew and ship would be allowed to leave unharmed and my mother would be well treated.